smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 We have got it covered.
 You can customize it.

-## Steps to use VoicePing Android SDK
+## How to use VoicePing Android SDK

 1. Initialize